My Air Conditioner Is Leaking!

-5 Simple Causes (and Solutions!) for a Leaking HVAC Unit
+5 Common Causes (and Solutions!) for a Leaking HVAC Unit

 You come home from work.
 The temperature rose to 100 degrees today.
 Or at least it felt like it did!
 Once at home, you kick on the AC, dreaming of watching TV in the cool air.
 But, you soon find that the AC has been on for 30 minutes, and it’s not as powerful as it was yesterday.
 You aren’t able to cool down.
 You investigate the problem and find the AC is leaking!